+86 4008783488

 Quality control in PCB manufacturing is crucial to ensure that the final products meet all specifications and are free from defects that could affect functionality or durability.
 Here’s an overview of the key quality control measures and testing methods used in the industry:

-1. Visual Inspection: Initially, PCBs are visually inspected to detect any obvious defects such as misalignments, smudges, or incorrect component placements.
+1. Visual Inspection: Initially, PCB is visually inspected to detect any obvious defects such as misalignments, smudges, or incorrect component placements.
 This is often done both manually by skilled technicians and using automated systems like Automated Optical Inspection (AOI).

 2. Automated Optical Inspection (AOI): AOI machines use high-resolution cameras to inspect the surface of the PCB for defects such as scratches, thin solder, or missing components.
 This method is highly effective at catching issues early in the production process.